drumfreak/dockermon/README.md

 ### 3. Create Dockermon Docker Container

 The easiest way setup your dockermon container is to git clone the repo as mentioned earlier and run docker-compose.
 If you've followed the steps so far, you have the repo and are ready.

+> The default settings are for Mac OS and Linux.
+You will need to modifiy your `DOCKERMON_DOCKER_LOCAL_SOCKET` in the .env if you're using Windows.

 > Dockermon will expose the following ports.
 However, MySQL, Redis, and other service ports will be closed and only used internally.